 - We will be asking all patients to wash hands and/or use a hand disinfectant (we supply) when they are taken back for their office experience.

 - We will ask any patient (or person accompanying a patient) who presents with flu-like symptoms when they show up at the front to reschedule.

 - All of our team members will STAY HOME if we feel the symptoms of the flu – aching, fever, chills or persistent cough = this may require us to RESCHEDULE patients (e.g. if a number of staff are out at the same time, or if one of the doctors is not able to come in).

-- In compliance with Riverside County, all patients will be required to wear a self provided mask before entering the office.
+- In compliance with OSHA and CDC mandates for healthcare settings, all patients will be required to wear a mask before entering the office regardless of vaccination status.

 - If patients require urgent eye care and DO feel ill- the Dr. seeing them should decide if they should be seen at the Emergency Department, can be rescheduled or treated at our office as the RED eye patient.
 If that occurs, that examination room will not be used the rest of the day (and of course, like always – rigorously cleaned and disinfected).

-- We will enforce a NO FOOD OR DRINK of ANY kind anywhere in the office for patients – while the food isn’t the problem, eating and drinking involves “hand to-mouth” motion and may contribute to a “touch” – then “infect” scenario.
+- We will enforce a NO FOOD OR DRINK of ANY kind anywhere in the office for patients – while the food isn’t the problem, eating and drinking involves lowering masks and “hand to-mouth” motion and may contribute to a “touch” – then “infect” scenario.

 It is our hope that these days of uncertainty will draw us toward a steady, thoughtful, caring and reasoned approach to our fragile natures and our approach to the communities we live within.
-While it is not a time to ‘panic’ – we can play a part in reducing the severity and impact of this disease on many if we proceed wisely.
+While these times have been difficult and trying for everyone, it is our belief that with compassion and patience we can reduce the severity and impact of this disease on many if we proceed wisely.